 Fort Greene, Brooklyn

-Not only are rent prices for properties in this neighborhood skyrocketing, but so are the amount of shops and restaurants.
-Fort Greene is home to one of the best Mediterranean eateries, Olea, which serves tapas style food and is only a few blocks away from the renowned Fort Greene park.
+Not only are rental prices for properties in this neighborhood skyrocketing, but so are the number of shops and restaurants.
+Fort Greene is home to one of the best Mediterranean eateries, Olea, which serves tapas-style food and is only a few blocks away from the renowned Fort Greene park.
 With a median home value of $923,588 and an A+ grade for nightlife, Fort Greene residents enjoy the fun of going out to their local bar and coming home to rest in their brownstone.

 West Harlem, Manhattan